Haellsigh/Bluetrackr/notes.md

 ## LEDs

- - Status LED (blue) is blinking when the device is connected.
-Off if it is not connected.
+ - Status LED (blue) blinks when the device first connect.
+Off in normal state.
+ - Maybe add a shake function to show status?
+On shake detection, it blinks to show the connection status.
+ - Power LED blinks fast when there is an error
  - Power LED is slowly blinking when the power is low.

 ## Pairing process